 Dr. Marthena Morant

-Mark Nash is president and CEO of Nash Oil Co.
-Inc., a marketer of petroleum-based products and services.
+Mark Nash is a State Farm Insurance agent, operating an agency in Conway.
 Mr. Nash has been active in numerous professional and civic organizations.
 He is past president and a former board member of the South Carolina Petroleum Marketers Association and a former director of the Petroleum Marketers Association of America.
 He has served on the boards of the YMCA of Coastal Carolina and the Salvation Army and is a former member of The Citadel board of visitors.
 Mr. Nash has been recognized by the Georgetown County Chamber of Commerce as the Small Business Person of the Year.
 He earned his bachelor’s degree in business administration from The Citadel and his master’s degree in business administration from Charleston Southern University.